michaelshiloh/robotaPsyche/lectureNotes.md

 		- Is Deidre still human?
 		- Do you agree with Maltzer when he says "[The audience is] going to persecute you because you are different"
+		- Does it make a difference that Deidre has only two senses, sight and sound?
 	- Compare and contrast Data and Deidre